xfxstudios/express-ddd-api/README.md

 ```

 <p>Note: Remember to disable the start of database in Server if you are not going to test with a database, otherwise, if database must be in the same network of the Docker instance of the API test</p>
-<p>Note: Modify the environment variables in the Docker-Test file before creating the local test image</p>
+<p>Note: Modify the environment variables in the Docker-test file before creating the local test image</p>